Jose De Jesus Montoya Villa Identified As Parker Road Shooting Suspect

 Police officials say a suspect is responsible for a crime spree in Aurora.
 That suspect has since been identified as Jose De Jesus Montoya Villa who was wanted for a deadly shooting at a church last week.

-Shortly after 4 p.m., police officials say a liquor store was robbed in the area, and then the suspect carjacked another vehicle near Intestate 225 and Parker Road at around 4:30 p.m.
+Shortly after 4 p.m., police officials say a liquor store was robbed in the area, and then the suspect carjacked another vehicle near Interstate 225 and Parker Road at around 4:30 p.m.

+“This is obviously someone who isn’t afraid to use his weapon,” said APD spokesman Matt Longshore.

 #APDAlert: Officer Involved Shooting in the area of E Jamison Ave/ S Parker Rd.
 Suspect was shot and transported to hospital, condition unknown.
 No officers were injured.
 Large police presence.
 Follow here for updates.
 PIO is enroute. pic.twitter.com/DeLs6ljQzn